luciotudisco/react-native-player/README.md

-# Welcome to the React Navite Player 👋
+# Welcome to the Awesome React Navite Player 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+The Audio player is based on the [Expo AV](https://docs.expo.dev/versions/latest/sdk/av) library.

+The UI components are based on [gluestack.io](https://https://gluestack.io) library.

+The state of the player is managed via [zustand](https://zustand-demo.pmnd.rs/).

 ## Get started